DariaSK18/neurotechnology/README.md

 # Neurotechnology Prototype

 A responsive web application prototype inspired by **Brain-Computer Interface (BCI)** concepts.
 Built with **HTML5, CSS**, this project demonstrates interactive UI components, form, and a clean modular structure.

+(This page was inspired by the concept of Neuralink and created for educational and entertainment purposes only.)

 ---